TrumanGIT/True-North/README.md

 How to Start: After you complete the quest "Destroy the Dark Brotherhood!", you can join the Penitus Oculatus by speaking to Commander Maro.

-Notes: Destory the dark brotherhood quest itself has also been greatley expanded
+Notes: Destory the dark brotherhood quest itself has also been greatly expanded

 Link: [Penitus Occulatus] https://www.nexusmods.com/skyrimspecialedition/mods/21061 [Destroy The Dark Brotherhood] https://www.nexusmods.com/skyrimspecialedition/mods/118229